gin0115/pinkcrab_function_constructors/_examples/infinite-generators.md

 // 2 4 6 8 10
 {% endhighlight %}

 The pipeline pulls 1, tests (fail), pulls 2, tests (pass), yields, continues until 5 have yielded.
 At that point `take(5)` stops and the source stops advancing.
+No inline `fn()` — the predicate is constructed by another library function.

 ## Take until a condition — short-circuit